Monday, 8 November 2021

 There are 29 species of slug in Britain, about half of which can be found in the garden.
 Most slugs eat decaying vegetation, but readily switch to young or delicate plants, feeding on the leaves, stems, roots and tubers.
 They evolved from snails and in the course of doing so lost all, or most of their shell.
 All slugs are hermaphrodites, in that they have both male and female sex organs.
 Mating and cross-fertilisation is the norm, but every individual produces the spherical translucent eggs.
 These are laid in batches in damp places in the soil or under stones.
 A small replica of the adult emerges from the egg, and takes between 2 months and a year to mature.
 The activity of slugs and snails is highest in spring and autumn.
 Slugs need to keep moist at all times otherwise they will dehydrate and die: thus they are nocturnal and more active when it is wet

-There is a trick practiced by allotment holders for making your own slug-killing nematode potion, using only a bucket, some weeds, tap water and the slugs from your own garden.
+There is a trick practiced by allotment holders for making your own slug-killing nematode potion, using only a bucket, some weeds, rain water and the slugs from your own garden.
 This is based on the fact that in an average garden some slugs will already carry bacterial diseases or be infected with nematodes, but their low density means that they won’t devastate the rest of the population.
 By catching and confining some, if the disease or nematodes are present, you can concentrate these micro-predators and harness their natural slug killing power.

 1. Collect as many slugs as you can find in a jar that has a few small air holes punctured in the lid with a hammer and a nail.
 Add a few weed leaves for them to eat.
 The best time to hunt for slugs is after dark.
 In the gloom the slugs will eat on top of the leaves as opposed to hiding in a cool dark and damp place by day.